dominictarr/stack-expression/README.md

 match if the following rule _does not match_. does not consume any characters.
 I'd recommend avoiding this if possible.

+### EOF

+matches the end of the file.
+throws an error if it's not the end of the end of the file.

 ## examples

 ### [JSON](./examples/json.js)